 For some reason the scheduled times the bus leaves from the station are not at constant intervals.
 I missed the 7:15 am bus and had to wait an hour for the 8:20 bus and since this was rush hour of people going to work plus tourists it was standing room only for about an hour on the bus until Jingtong.
 My suggestion is if you want to leave in the morning, get one of the earlier buses, e.g. 6:20, 6:50, or 7:15.

 The next stop on the line is the town of Pingxi.
 Pingxi also has an old street downhill from the train station.
 There are your usual snack food and tourist souvenirs.
 Walk up to the Guanyin Rock Temple and see the bomb shelter and Eight Spirits cave.
-Pretty thrilling to have bats flying around you.
+Pretty thrilling to have bats flying around you in the cave!

 The next two stations Linjiao and Wangu people tend to bypass because they want to get off at Shifen.
 There is, however, a newer bike/walking path along the Keelung River between Pingxi and Linjiao.

-Shifen is the tourist mecca because they want to send up good luck sky lanterns.
-So after the train leaves people purchase the lanterns, write messages on them, have their picture taken and let the lantern go, then get back on the next train.
-There are many snacks that can be had along the tracks.
-If you walk up the Shifen Old Street as it curves to the right you will come to a local minced pork lunch place.
-Cheap, good and a great local experience.
+Shifen is the tourist mecca because everyone wants to send up good luck sky lanterns.
+So after the train leaves, people purchase the lanterns, write messages on them, have their picture taken, let the lantern go, and then get back on the next train.

 Another stop on the Pingxi Line is the Houtong Cat Village.
 Probably one of the cleverest marketing gimmicks in Taiwan.
 Who doesn’t wasn’t to see a cute cat?
 The town is also home to the Coal Mine Ecological Park where you can learn about this former Taiwan industry.